Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 - a holiday home which typically means short-duration stays and perhaps is most commonly associated with the summer months and some public holidays such as Christmas and New Year;

 - occasional letting, typically found in situations where you regularly use your second home yourself for recreational purposes but would like to obtain occasional income from it when not required.
-That might be associated with things such as Airbnb.

 This list is far from exhaustive but it gives an indication of the many potential uses second properties are put to.
 Being clear on your objectives in this respect will allow you to focus on suitable properties and areas – and property finders can typically assist in helping to identify suitable matches.